Chapter 3:

 Have these creatures always been around me?
 I wondered.

-Emuru, who was a little less blue now, finally lets go of my shoulders as she stands behind a few blobs waiting to enter the bus.
+Emuru, who was a little less blue now, finally let go of my shoulders and stood behind a few blobs waiting to enter the bus.